 Admitted to practice in California

-Admitted to practice in all state and federal courts in California, the United States District Courts for the Eastern District of Texas, the United States District Courts for the Eastern District of Michigan, and the United States Courts of Appeals for the Ninth Circuit and the Federal Circuit
+Admitted to practice in all state and federal courts in California, the U.S. District Courts for the Eastern District of Texas, the U.S. District Courts for the Eastern District of Michigan, and the U.S. Courts of Appeals for the Ninth Circuit and the Federal Circuit